Dési Bouterse: President of Suriname (2010–2020)

 After the return of democratic government, led in succession by Ronald Venetiaan, Jules Wijdenbosch, and Venetiaan again, Bouterse tried repeatedly to return to power through elections.
-In the 2010 Surinamese legislative election, Bouterse and his coalition, the Mega Combination (Mega Combinatie) became the biggest party in Suriname, gaining 23 of the 51 seats in the parliament.
+In the 2010 Surinamese legislative election, Bouterse and his coalition, the Mega Combination (Mega Combinatie) became the largest bloc in the National Assembly, gaining 23 of the 51 seats.
 The coalition failed to gain an absolute majority in the parliament by three seats (the half of 50 plus 1 was needed).
-In order to secure the votes necessary to become president, Bouterse cooperated with the party of his former opponent, Ronnie Brunswijk, which had 7 seats; and the Peoples Alliance party (Volks Alliantie) of Paul Somohardjo (6 seats), who had left the ruling New Front party before the election.
+In order to secure the necessary two-thirds supermajority to become president, Bouterse cooperated with the party of his former opponent, Ronnie Brunswijk, which had 7 seats; and the Peoples Alliance party (Volks Alliantie) of Paul Somohardjo (6 seats), who had left the ruling New Front party before the election.

-On 19 July 2010, Bouterse was elected as President of Suriname with 36 of the 51 votes; he assumed office on 12 August 2010.
+On 19 July 2010, Bouterse was elected president with 36 of the 51 votes; he assumed office on 12 August 2010.
 His running mate Robert Ameerali became Vice President of Suriname.

 During his presidency Dési Bouterse introduced universal health care, free school meals, a minimum wage and a national pension scheme.
+At the same time, rising government expenditures led to large budget deficits and rampant inflation, while the Surinamese dollar was devalued several times in 2016 by more than half of its value.

 His cabinet consisted of the following members:

 The first minister of Spatial Planning Martinus Sastroredjo (KTPI) had been relieved of his duties at the end of 2010 due to his life partner asking for a piece of land with the help of a ministry official.
 He was succeeded by Simon Martosatiman, also a member of the political party KTPI.
-The second minister to leave office due to personal reasons was Miss Wonnie Boedhoe, the first minister of Finance & Planning of this cabinet.
+The second minister to leave office for personal reasons was Miss Wonnie Boedhoe, the first minister of Finance & Planning of this cabinet.